-The Bank operates from the facilities at 307 North Defiance Street.
+The Bank operates from its principal office located at 307 North Defiance Street, Archbold, Ohio.
 In addition, the Bank owns the property from 200 to 208 Ditto Street, Archbold, Ohio, which it uses for Bank parking and a community mini-park area.
 The Bank owns real estate at two locations, 207 Ditto Street and 209 Ditto Street in Archbold, Ohio upon which the bank built a commercial building to be used for storage, and a parking lot for company vehicles and employee parking.
 The Bank also owns real estate across from the main facilities to provide for parking.